james-ransom/gcp-billing-labeling/README.md

-# Auto label your GKE VMs
+# Auto label your VMs

 Automatically scan for instances and apply billing labels based on RegEx.